h6rd/Dota2PornFxWeb/README.md

 - **"An error occurred during playback"**: Try another video
 - **"Background doesn't change"**: See the section "If the mod doesn't work" above

+### Emblems issues:
+- If you don't see the emblems, try entering this command `r_draw_selected_ring 1` in the game console, and also make sure you are not using the Misc Optimization mod in Minify (but this applies to standard emblems)

 </details>

 ---